amandeepmittal/react-native-examples/expo-template/README.md

 Commands to trigger an instance of the app in local development mode:

-- ios -- open on iOS
+- `yarn ios` -- open on iOS
-- yarn android -- open on Android
+- `yarn android` -- open on Android
-- yarn web -- open in the web browser
+- `yarn web` -- open in the web browser

 ## Screens